MKLab-ITI/pygrank/docs/userguide/setup.md

 ### <span class="component">numpy</span>
 <b class="parameters">About</b><br>This is the default backend and is enabled by default.
 Internally,
 it employs `scipy` for sparse-dense matrix operations.
-All other backends rely on `scipy` sparse matrices as an intermediate step when creating their own sparse matrix types.
-It is best suited to general-purpose numerical computations and handling very large graphs with memory efficiency, but is not the fastest option for fast computing.
+All other backends rely on `scipy` sparse matrices as an intermediate step when initializing their own sparse matrix types.
+This backend is best suited to general-purpose numerical computations and handling very large graphs with memory efficiency, but is not the fastest option.
 <br>
 <b class="parameters">Links</b><br> [numpy](https://numpy.org/)<br>[scipy](https://scipy.org/)